 For security and performance purposes, Mozilla created Project Electrolysis (often referred to as e10s) to implement a practice called sandboxing into Firefox.
 This ensures that web content is run in a seperate process from the main Firefox program.
 This section of the troubleshooting information shows details about the sandbox security levels.
 See the Sandbox page on the Mozilla Wiki for more information on sandboxing in Firefox.

 Internationalization & Localization

 This section shows information about the language and regional preferences in Firefox and your operating system.
-For information about using Firefox language packs, see the article Use the Firefox interface in other languages with language packs.
+For information about using Firefox language packs, see the article Use Firefox in another language.